-There is a huge and continual interest in weight loss and dieting, but if diets don’t work, then what actually is the solution to maintaining a healthy weight and, more importantly, a healthy lifestyle?
-Here at realbuzz.com we believe we have the answer and in this feature we look at:
+There is a huge and continual interest in weight loss and dieting, but if fad diets don’t work, then what actually is the solution to maintaining a healthy weight and, more importantly, a healthy lifestyle?
+In this feature we provide some of the answers and look at:

 - Why fad diets don’t work

 - Hints and tips to keep trim

 As with most things these days, everyone wants rapid results and when looking to lose weight, we’re no different.
 The problem is that rapid weight loss is unsustainable, as illustrated in the typical regimen below:

 1. Begin diet.
 Calorie intake cut from 3,000 to 1,000 calories per day or even less.